In the market for an iPhone? Here's a breakdown of all the currently shipping iPhones from Apple.

-MacRumors is pleased to announce the Fourth Annual MacRumors Blood Drive, running for the month of May 2013.
+MacRumors is pleased to announce the Fifth Annual MacRumors Blood Drive, throughout the month of May 2014.
 Our goal is to increase the number of life-saving donations in real-world communities by encouraging everyone in our online community to step forward.
-While most blood drives are specific to a geographic location and a specific collection center, our blood drive is online and worldwide.
+While most blood drives are specific to a geographic location or collection center, our blood drive is online and worldwide.
+Our past blood drives have collectively recorded donations of hundreds of units of blood and platelets.

 We ask that you:

-1. Donate blood or platelets at any hospital or other donation center near you.
+1. Donate blood or platelets at any donation center or hospital near you.
 Join the bone marrow registry in your country.
 Sign up for the organ donor registry in your state, province, or country.

-For details see the MacRumors 2013 Blood Drive! thread.
+For details see the MacRumors 2014 Blood Drive! thread and our traditional Honor Roll of recognized donors.

 Why donate blood or platelets?

 Donated blood and platelets save the lives of people recovering from accidents, undergoing surgery, or struck by illness.
-These are people in your own neighborhoods who need your help to recover.
-Donated blood and platelets are needed every 2 seconds, not just when calamities such as hurricanes and earthquakes occur.
+These are people in your own neighborhoods who need your help.
+Donated blood and platelets are needed every 2 seconds, not just when hurricanes, earthquakes, and other disasters occur.
 An hour of your time could save up to 3 lives.

 Why join the bone marrow registry?

-With a simple cheek swab you are volunteering to donate stem cells or bone marrow if you turn out to match someone dying from a disease like leukemia.
-You might be the only person who matches them and can save their life.
+With a simple cheek swab you are volunteering to donate stem cells or bone marrow if you match someone dying from a disease like leukemia.
+There are many thousands of people each year searching for donors to save their lives.
+You might be the one and only person who can save a particular patient's life.

 Why join the organ donor registry?